jespergran98/withCafe/README.md

             lng: 10.407405253049253,

 I've made a new image in assets/images folder named "wheat-field.png". this is a tiny portion of a wheat field that I want to be copy pasted over 5 times horizontally as a decoration on the contact section, making it look like wheat is growing out of the footer.
 The image is a black PNG wheat field, I want you to make it in a honey color.

+--

+Update the animation when the user opens the menu page.
+The "menu-hero-title::after" has some visual bugs when it annimates into the screen.
+Improve the animations and provide the updated file.